 - Water is the best choice if activity is less than 60 minutes.
 Activities under 60 minutes do not deplete electrolytes enough to require a sports drink like Gatorade.
-If practice or games go beyond the one hour mark, you can use an electrolyte/carbohydrate containing drink to replace these electrolytes and sugars.
+If practice or games go beyond the one hour mark, you can use an electrolyte/carbohydrate-containing drink to replace electrolytes and sugars.

 - Rehydrate between activities.
-If kids are involved in two-a-days or have different sports on the same day, they need to be fully rehydrated before starting that second practice.
+If kids participate in two-a-days or have different sports on the same day, they must fully rehydrate before starting that second practice.
 Starting a second practice without recovering from the first one can lead to further dehydration, poor performance, cramping, etc.

-The first few days of practice in the heat are usually the hardest and put your athlete most at risk for heat illness (i.e. heat related cramps, heat exhaustion, and heat stroke).
+The first few days of practice in the heat are usually the hardest and put your athlete most at risk for heat illness (i.e. heat-related cramps, heat exhaustion, and heat stroke).
 It is best to gradually increase activity in hot temperatures so that the body can get adapted.
-Proper hydration is important and it can also be helpful for kids to wear loose fitting, light colored, and moisture wicking clothing.
+It can also be helpful for kids to wear loose fitting, light colored, and moisture wicking clothing.

-Most importantly, coaches, parents, and athletes need to understand and recognize the early signs of heat illness so that they can treat these young athletes appropriately.
+Most importantly, coaches, parents, and athletes need to understand and recognize the early signs of heat illness so they can treat young athletes appropriately.

 Common signs of heat illness include: